Addiction and compulsive behaviour can ruin lives but they can be overcome explains Marysia Kratimenos

 The definition of addiction is by no means clear.
 When does a social habit end and an addiction start?
 The Oxford Dictionary says it is “doing or using something as a habit, or compulsively”.
 Webster’s Dictionary defines addicted as “enthusiastic devotion, strong inclination or frequent indulgence”.
 Psychologist John Bradshaw provides the clearest definition of addiction as “a pathological relationship to any mood altering experience that has life damaging consequences.”
 By using the word experience, the net is spread wider.

 Addiction is not just about the “sex, drugs and rock and roll” scene.
-One can be addicted to gambling, food, tobacco, stimulants, prescription drugs (tranquillisers, and maybe even Prozac), exercise, the Internet, computer games, television, designer labels, work… the list is endless.
+One can be addicted to or gambling on gambling apps, food, tobacco, stimulants, prescription drugs (tranquillisers, and maybe even Prozac), exercise, the Internet, computer games, television, designer labels, work… the list is endless.